 - Next to My Access Keys, click the + icon to Add (click Create in the classic UI).

 - In the Access Key Label text box, type a name for the Access Key.
 Then click Generate Key.

 - When the new key and ID is displayed, copy the credentials right away and paste them in a safe place.
 Once you dismiss this screen you won't have full access to the key/ID again.

 Manage Access Keys

 Keys that you generated can be found on your Preferences page.
-Administrators in an account can deactivate, reactivate, or delete all keys in an organization through the Manage > Security page, on the Sumo Logic Access Keys tab.
+Administrators in an account can deactivate, reactivate, or delete all keys in an organization through the Manage > Security > Access Keys page (Manage > Security page, on the Sumo Logic Access Keys tab, in the classic UI).